gks2022004/chainindex/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🆘 Support

-For support and questions:
-- Open an issue on GitHub
-- Join our Discord community
-- Check the documentation

-## 🗺️ Roadmap

-- [x] Basic index fund functionality
-- [x] Factory pattern implementation
-- [x] Frontend interface
-- [ ] DEX integration for automated trading
-- [ ] Advanced rebalancing strategies
-- [ ] Governance token and DAO
-- [ ] Mobile application
-- [ ] Multi-chain support

 ## ⚠️ Disclaimer

 This software is experimental and provided "as is".
 Use at your own risk.
 Always do your own research before investing in any financial products.